grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 [Notification policies](ref:notification-policies) provide a flexible method to handle alert notifications by routing alerts to contact points via label matching.

 Each notification policy consists of a set of label matchers (0 or more) that specify which alert instances (identified by their labels) they handle.
-Notification policies are defined as a tree structure, where the root of the notification policy tree is the **Default notification policy**, which ensures all alerts are handled.
+Notification policies are defined in a tree structure, where the root of the notification policy tree is the **Default notification policy**, which ensures all alert instances are handled.

 {{< figure src="/media/docs/alerting/notification-routing.png" max-width="750px" caption="Notification policy routing" >}}